 Question: As a young gay guy I really enjoy your blog and appreciate your openness on many issues about the body and sexuality.
 When I read your blog post about massage I thought I’d like to get one when that’s possible (obviously not during the coronavirus pandemic).
 But I have a question.
 What happens if you get an erection during the massage?
 Is that normal?
 Sometimes I can’t control myself, and I worry I may enjoy it too much, if you know what I mean…

 Massage is good therapy for your body if you’ve been tense.
 This pandemic has created anxieties we may not be consciously aware of but are held in the body.
 You’re concerned about getting an erection.
-Well, erections are known to happen because the massage is helping your blood circulation (which also flows to your penis) and when you’re lying face down your penis rubs against the massage table.
+Well, erections are known to happen because the massage is helping your blood circulation (which also flows to your penis) and when you’re lying face down and the massage therapist is rubbing and pressing on your back, your penis is rubbing against the massage table, which will also stimulate it.
+That doesn’t mean an automatic erection.
+But it could happen, especially when you turn over on your back.

 Quite frankly, massage is sensuous.
 You have a lot of erogenous zones throughout your body from head to foot, not just your penis, and the massage therapist is likely to press on several of them (they can be different in different bodies).
 If you get an erection, don’t worry about it.
 Professional massage therapists have seen them before and are they are used to dealing with them (mostly by ignoring them).

-Speaking man to man, as one who has had a lot of experience with massage — experiencing different modalities in different countries — , you should find a male massage therapist.
+Speaking man to man, as one who has had a lot of experience with massage — experiencing different modalities in different countries — , I recommend that you find a male massage therapist.
 I’d even recommend a gay massage therapist whether you’re gay or straight.
 Gay men know and love the male body.
-They know what they like for themselves and will show that to their clients.
+They know what they like for themselves and they will show that to their clients.
 I’ve experienced a couple of good female massage therapists.
 But male massage therapists have added strength.
 You don’t want just a rub down for relaxation.
-You want someone who does deep tissue and trigger point release to really relax those tense muscles and expel the toxins.
+You want someone who does deep tissue and trigger point release to really relax those tense muscles, loosen the connective tissue, and expel the toxins.
+I’ve seen my massage therapist for years.
+He gives really intense therapeutic massages and tells I’ll feel relaxed by tomorrow as his work settles into my body.
+It’s true.

 You also want someone who will allow you to be nude on the massage table so that no muscles are missed and long strokes can be given without being impeded by draping.
-A warm blanket can come later when you’re body is cooling down.
-If nudity produces an erection, the massage therapist won’t be surprised, and if you happen to ejaculate, he will just get a hot wet towel and wipe you off.
-I say go for it.
+A warm blanket can be provided as covering later on when you’re body is cooling down toward the end of the massage.

 How to find a massage therapist